Previous Post: Day 2 – Lafleche Point to South of Canoe Pass

 We also love explanations in the form of stories and coming up with one for this collection of images is certainly possible.
 I am reminded of a Wim Wenders quote: “Stories are impossible, but it’s impossible to live without them.’
 While neither Dewdney nor Adams recounts a story that they heard from the distant descendants of those who painted the images, Thor Conway includes several in his chapter on the French River.
 The go-to story often involves invading Iroquois.

-One story connects the pictographs to the supposed massacre of a 300-to-400-strong Iroquois raiding party during the great Algonkian-Iroquois War of the mid-1600s.
+Another story connects the pictographs to the supposed massacre of a 300-to-400-strong Iroquois raiding party during the great Algonkian-Iroquois War of the mid-1600s.
 [See the Day 2 post for more discussion.]
 The stick figures represent the headless Iroquois warriors, while the Thunderbird leads the Nipissing warriors, represented by their clan totem animals.
 Even the possible canine image is incorporated in the story; it is connected to a white dog sacrifice ritual practiced by the Nipissings.
+The story is undoubtedly a piece of revisionist history more more flattering than the reality, described in the following quote about the Nipissing:

 After our brief stop at Kennedy Island, we switched into “git ‘er dun” paddle mode and covered the 14 kilometers to the north end of Okikendawt island and the top of the portage around the Portage Channel Dam!
 There was a bit of wind blowing our way and we made use of the string of islands to avoid the boat traffic on the main channel.
 Our cameras did not come out for a couple of hours as nothing really caught our eye.